 What Happens If Someone Violates The Terms Of A Diversion Program?

 The rules are the same for the special types of probation, sometimes called diversion programs, as for regular probation.
 Many times, what I want to do is buy more time, because people will frequently put off conditions such as community service.
 Many times, they may not pay their fines on time, and if I can get them in compliance with that probation, then often I can have the entire violation dismissed.
+More information on this matter can be acquired by contacting our Illinois Criminal Defense lawyer.

 What Penalties Or Consequences Other Than Revocation Can Someone Potentially Face After Being Found In Violation Of Their Probation Terms?